Buckingham Fountain

-Buckingham Fountain is a Chicago Landmark in the center of Grant Park, between Queen's Landing and Ida B. Wells Drive.
+Buckingham Fountain is a Chicago Landmark in the center of Grant Park, between Queen's Landing and the end of Ida B. Wells Drive.
 Dedicated in 1927 and donated to the city by philanthropist Kate S. Buckingham, it is one of the largest fountains in the world.
 Built in a rococo wedding cake style and inspired by the Latona Fountain at the Palace of Versailles, its design allegorically represents nearby Lake Michigan.
-The fountain operates from May to mid-October, with regular water shows and evening colored-light shows.
+The fountain operates generally from mid-April to mid-October, with regular water-jet displays and evening colored-light shows.
 During the winter, the fountain is decorated with festival lights.

 History

-The fountain area is considered Chicago's front door, since it is located in the center of Grant Park, the city's front yard near the intersection of Columbus Drive and Ida B. Wells Drive.
+The fountain area has been called Chicago's front door, since it is located in the center of Grant Park, the city's front yard near the intersection of Columbus Drive and Ida B. Wells Drive.
 The fountain itself represents Lake Michigan, with four sets of sea horses (two per set) symbolizing the four states—Illinois, Wisconsin, Michigan and Indiana—that border the lake.
 The fountain was designed by beaux arts architect Edward H. Bennett.
 The statues were created by the French sculptor Marcel F. Loyau.
 The design of the fountain was inspired by the Bassin de Latone and modeled after Latona Fountain at Versailles.

 The fountain was donated to the city by Kate Sturges Buckingham in memory of her brother, Clarence Buckingham, and was constructed at a cost of $750,000.
 The fountain's official name is the Clarence Buckingham Memorial Fountain.
 Kate Buckingham also established the Buckingham Fountain Endowment Fund with an initial investment of $300,000 to pay for maintenance.
 Buckingham Fountain was dedicated on August 26, 1927.

 In August 2016, in a partnership with the City of Chicago, the Chicago Parks District and Everywhere Wireless, the Buckingham Fountain viewing area joined many Chicago beaches and the Museum Campus in providing free Wi-Fi to visitors.